Ajithkumarparthasarathy/automate-release-action/README.md

 ### Can I create a tag instead of a release?

 Currently, no.

-In order to reliably generate monotonic versions, we use Github Releases to track what the last release version is.
-See [Release#get-the-latest-release](https://developer.github.com/v3/repos/releases/#get-the-latest-release).

 ### How can I get the generated tag or version?